y-kolyada/final-project-devops/README.md

 ## Introduction

-According to Amazon's vision, DevOps Practices is:
+According to Amazon's vision, DevOps Practices are:
 1. Communication and collaboration - p1
 2. Monitoring and observability - p2
 3. Continuous integration (CI) - p3